 Passages that form our theology of disability:

 Disability is addressed in Scripture from Genesis to Revelation.
-I’ve chosen five passages that have been the most influential in my view of disability.
-Quick notes are listed below, and I’ll continue to develop this section as time allows.
+I’ve chosen passages that have been the most influential in my view of disability and linked to longer posts I’ve written on them.

 Model of Belonging: